 Support the Arts in Queens

 Queens is said to be the most diverse of New York City’s five boroughs.
 It’s also known for art, especially in Long Island City.
 Make MoMA PS1 your first stop and admire contemporary works from the artists of today and tomorrow.
 Inside the institution is New American restaurant M. Wells Dinette, whose classroom-like setting is a nod to the museum building’s past life as a schoolhouse.
 Follow a meal there with a treasure hunt—and, if you’re still hungry, snacks from local vendors—at LIC Flea & Food, from which you can see the east side of Manhattan.
 For more breathtaking views and, of course, more art, stop by the outdoor, waterfront (and free) Socrates Sculpture Park.
-Finally, treat yourself to a down-home dinner at Sage General Store, whose decor is reminiscent of that of a luncheonette in the Midwest, or feast on seafood in a romantic setting along the East River (with a panorama of the Manhattan skyline, of course) at Water’s Edge Restaurant.
+Finally, treat yourself to a Greek feast at Astoria's MP Taverna, a more modern take on a traditional Greek tavern.